Example driver

 To send the control command, the robot’s ReverseInterface is used via the writeJointCommand() function:

-140 URCL_LOG_ERROR("Could not send joint command.
-Is the robot in remote control?");
+141 URCL_LOG_ERROR("Could not send joint command.
+Make sure that the robot is in remote control mode and connected "